CA vs ACCA: Detailed Comparison & Guide | Zell Education

 Internship/ Articleship

-ACCAs can start their 3 year work experience before, during or after their exams.
-The start and end date is left upto the discretion of the students.
-ACCA students also do not have to mandatorily work in a CA firm, although we always suggest students to follow this.
-We also suggest that the student should ideally work under a CA or an ACCA (this is not mandatory again).
-We recommend students to start working towards the end of their Skill Level, but this is completely optional.
+ACCAs can start their 3-year work experience before, during or after their exams.
+The start and end dates are left up to the discretion of the students.
+ACCA students also do not have to mandatorily work in a CA firm, although we always suggest students follow this.
+We also suggest that the student should ideally work under a CA or an ACCA (this is not mandatory).
+We recommend students start working towards the end of their Skill Level, but this is optional.

-After the 36 months work experience, students must complete their Performance Objectives and Ethics Module to achieve holistic experience as per the ACCA rules.
+After the 36 months of work experience, students must complete their Performance Objectives and Ethics Module to achieve a holistic experience as per the ACCA rules.

 ACCA vs CA Duration